49th Combined Arms Army: Russian Ground Forces

-Involvement in 2022 Russian invasion of Ukraine
+Involvement in Russian invasion of Ukraine

-According to Forbes, the 49CAA was (as of 29 July 2022) "the main Russian force in southern Ukraine’s Kherson Oblast" and numbers as many as 10,000 troops.
+According to David Axe of Forbes, as of July 2022, the 49th Combined Arms Army was the main Russian force in the Kherson region in southern Ukraine, and consisted of as many as 10,000 troops.

-It was claimed on 25 March 2022 by Oleksiy Arestovych that Ukrainian forces liquidated the commander of the 49CAA, Yakov Rezantsev, in action during the 2022 Chornobaivka attacks of the 2022 Russian invasion of Ukraine.
+It was claimed on 25 March 2022 by Oleksiy Arestovych that the commander of the 49th Combined Arms Army, Yakov Rezantsev, was killed during a series of Ukrainian strikes on the Kherson International Airport.
+However, as of February 2023, Rezantsev was listed as alive in a Ukrainian war criminals database.

+As of June 2023, Colonel Sergey Vasilyevich Leonov was the acting army commander.

 Commanders

 World War II

 During World War II, the 49th Army was commanded by the following officers: